Sausage and Chicken Gumbo

 Once the seasoning mixture is put together, it’s time to spread some Cajun love onto the chicken.
 The chicken then gets a quick dredge in some flour that has some of the seasoning mixed in with it and then spends a couple of minutes getting seared in hot oil.

-After searing, the chicken is briefly set aside and a roux is made using about a cup of reserved oil that was used to sear the chicken and the remaining seasoned flower leftover from dredging the chicken.
-The roux that is desired for making a gumbo is a dark one.
-Think: dark chocolate, in color.
+After searing, the chicken is briefly set aside and a roux is made using about a cup of reserved oil that was used to sear the chicken and the remaining seasoned flour leftover from dredging the chicken.
+The roux that is desired for making gumbo is a dark one.
+Think dark chocolate, in color.
 This takes a good 10 minutes or so to achieve.
 A darker roux lends a deeper and more structured finish to this sausage and chicken gumbo.
-We discuss what a roux is and how to make it, in much greater detail here.
+We discuss what a roux is and how to make it.

 While the roux is being made, you take a big kitchen pot and bring about 9 cups of chicken broth to a simmer, covered.
 For this sausage and chicken gumbo recipe, I use one of my new favorite kitchen pieces, this beautiful and versatile stock pot.
 I have the dark blue one and I make all sorts of things in it like goulash, soup, and so much more.

 Once the roux develops into a dark color and thick texture, it’s time to add the Cajun mirepoix.
 This version differs from a classic mirepoix in that carrots are substituted for green peppers.
 In Cajun country, this combination is referred to as the holy trinity.
 We wanted to add a bit more color and sweetness and therefore we use a combination of yellow and orange bell peppers.
 As with a traditional mirepoix, we add approximately equal amounts of finely chopped onion and celery to the pepper.